 The history bit.
 The name Savoy is derived from Count Peter of Savoie, the uncle of Eleanor of Provence who married King Henry III in the 1236.
 Count Peter (represented by the gold statue in the photograph above) accompanied Eleanor to her wedding in Canterbury Cathedral.
 And King Henry gave Count Peter land by the River Thames – upon which he built Savoy Palace, the site of today’s hotel.
 The hotel opened in 1889 as the first luxury hotel in Britain, funded by Richard D’Oyly Carte with profits from his Gilbert and Sullivan opera productions.
 The hotel is still pretty palatial.

 To the other side of town now, to ‘search out’ the Stafford Hotel on St James’s Place.
 Given its proximity to the aristocratic houses on The Mall, Queens Walk and St James’s Palace it has plenty of associated connections; evidenced by some of the many artefacts, ‘knick-knacks’ and signed photographs adorning every wall and surface of the bar.

 The history bit; it was during the 1930s that many West End hotels in London renamed their bars ‘The American Bar’ in order to attract North American visitors – allowing them a taste of home – Manhattans, Sidecars and Martinis.

 The American Bar at The Beaumont

 A short walk now, heading north to Balderton Street, Mayfair.
 Here you’ll find The American Bar The Beaumont Hotel developed by the Grosvenor Estate.

-If you’re interested, the Grosvenor Estate is now owned by Hugh Grosvenor (the 27 year old billionaire who owns most of the real estate in Mayfair and Belgravia!).
+The Grosvenor Estate is now owned by Hugh Grosvenor (the 27 year old billionaire who owns most of the real estate in Mayfair and Belgravia).